HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-2 Hazardous Voltages.md

 ### Section 5.2: Hazardous Voltages

-> **Note:** While this section doesn't contain material directly tied to specific exam questions, the safety information presented here is essential knowledge for any ham radio operator working with electrical equipment.

 #### What Are Hazardous Voltages?

 ![Hazardous voltage symbol](../../../images/illus/hazardvolts.svg)
 {.img-pgcap .float-right}

-In the ham radio world, we generally consider anything above 30 volts to be potentially hazardous.
-That might seem low, but remember, it doesn't take much to give you a nasty shock or worse.
+A common rule of thumb in ham radio is to treat anything above 30 volts as potentially hazardous — though OSHA's formal threshold is 50 volts.
+Either number is a starting point, not a safety guarantee.
+What actually causes injury is current flowing through you, and how much current a given voltage can push depends on your skin resistance, how wet things are, and how much current the source can supply in the first place.

+> 🔥 A real-world reminder from the primary author of this book (KD7BBC): while installing a circuit breaker on a 24V battery bank, his wrench contacted the silver ring on his finger, which touched the metal trailer wall.
+The wall was bonded to DC ground — so the battery was now shorted through the ring.
+The current melted the ring enough to partially fuse it to the wrench and caused near third-degree burns.
+Twenty-four volts isn't classed as "hazardous," yet he still has a circumference scar on that finger.
+Never assume a voltage is safe just because it isn't officially "hazardous."

-#### Where Might You Encounter Hazardous Voltages?
+#### Where Hazardous Voltages Show Up

-You might be surprised where hazardous voltages can pop up:

-- **Test Leads**: Whenever you are *measuring* hazardous voltages don't forget that the probes you use to measure are then also subject to those dangerous voltages!
-It's an easy thing to overlook when testing.
+Hazardous voltages can show up in several places around a ham station:

-- **Power Supplies**: That 13.8V power supply for your radio?
-Inside, it's converting 120V AC to DC.
-One wrong move and you could be in for a shock.
+- **Power Supplies**: That 13.8V power supply for your radio converts 120V AC to DC internally.
+One wrong move inside the case and you could be in for a shock.

-- **Antenna Systems**: Ever heard of "hot" antennas?
-Some antennas can develop high voltages at their feed points, especially when transmitting.
+- **Antenna Systems**: Some antennas develop high voltages at their feed points during transmission, especially at higher power levels.
+Never touch an antenna while it's transmitting.

-- **Older Equipment**: If you're lucky enough to play with some vintage gear, be extra cautious.
-Old tube equipment can have voltages in the hundreds or even thousands of volts!
+- **Older Equipment**: Vintage tube gear can have voltages in the hundreds or even thousands of volts.
+If you're lucky enough to be working with it, be extra cautious.

-- **Capacitors**: These little storage tanks can hold a charge long after equipment is unplugged.
-They're like electrical grudge-holders.

-> This is worth emphasizing; when capacitors are involved, just because it's unplugged and power is off does not mean it's safe!
-Many people have hurt themselves by opening equipment and touching the wrong thing before the capacitors were fully discharged.
+- **Capacitors**: Capacitors don't care whether the equipment is unplugged.
+They can hold dangerous charges for hours or even days after power is removed.
+- **Test Leads**: When you're measuring hazardous voltages, the probes are at those voltages too — easy to overlook when focused on taking a reading.

 #### Staying Safe Around Hazardous Voltages

-So, how do we stay safe?
+- **Remove metal jewelry first**: Rings, watches, and bracelets are excellent conductors.
+A wedding ring across a high-current source can short a circuit through your finger before you even know what's happening (as the author can attest).

-- **Assume Everything is "Hot"**: Always assume equipment is live until proven otherwise.
-Use a voltmeter to check before you touch.
+- **Assume everything is "hot"**: Use a voltmeter to verify before you touch anything.

-- **One Hand Rule**: Use one hand when working around high voltages.
-It sounds weird, but it keeps current from flowing across your chest if you do get shocked.
+- **One hand rule**: Keep one hand in your pocket when working around high voltages.
+If you do get shocked, this prevents current from flowing across your chest — and across your heart.

-- **Discharge Capacitors Properly**: Capacitors can hold a dangerous charge.
-Learn safe ways to discharge them before poking around — usually through a resistor of appropriate value, never by shorting them directly.
+- **Discharge capacitors properly**: Before opening equipment that might have charged capacitors, discharge them through a resistor of appropriate value.
+Never short them directly.

-- **Use Properly Insulated Tools**: When working with potentially hazardous voltages, use tools with insulated handles rated for the voltage you're working with.
-Look for tools marked with voltage ratings (often 1000V) and make sure the insulation isn't cracked or damaged.
+- **Use properly insulated tools**: Tools with insulated handles rated for the voltage you're working with are marked with voltage ratings (often 1000V).
+Check that the insulation isn't cracked or damaged before using them.

-- **Keep Your Workspace Dry**: Water and electricity don't mix.
+- **Keep your workspace dry**: Water and electricity don't mix.
 Make sure your work area is dry and you're not standing on a damp floor or concrete (which can be conductive).

-- **Look for Warning Labels**: Pay attention to any warning labels on equipment indicating hazardous voltages.
-If you're building or modifying equipment, consider adding your own warning labels where appropriate.

-- **Never Work Alone**: When working on high-voltage equipment, always have a buddy around who knows CPR, just in case.
+- **Never work alone**: When working on high-voltage equipment, have someone nearby who could help in an emergency.

-- **If You're Not Sure, Don't Touch It**: There's no shame in asking for help or leaving it to the experts.
+- **When in doubt, don't touch it**: There's no shame in asking for help or leaving it to the experts.

-#### First Aid for Electrical Shock

-If someone does receive an electrical shock:

-1. Don't touch them if they're still in contact with the electrical source
-2. Cut power if possible before providing assistance
-3. Call for emergency medical help immediately
-4. Provide CPR if the person is unresponsive and not breathing normally
-5. Treat any burns after addressing life-threatening conditions

-Remember, the goal is to make contacts, not become one with your equipment.
-Electricity doesn't care how experienced you are or how careful you think you're being.
-It'll take any path to ground, including through you if you give it the chance.

-Stay safe, stay insulated, and may all your connections remain social and not electrical.
+If you're regularly working around high-voltage equipment, it's worth taking a first aid course that covers electrical shock response.
+This isn't the place for us to walk you through that procedure — shock first aid has real subtleties that deserve hands-on training.

+---

+Electrical shock is only one way equipment can hurt you.
+The next section covers the devices specifically designed to stop things from going wrong in the first place: fuses and circuit breakers.